sogaiu/ts-playground-setup/README.md

 This tool clones, compiles, and executes code from a variety of sources.
-So the usual disclaimers apply regarding running code that have been written by others.
+So the usual disclaimers apply regarding running code that has been written by others.

 There are at least two contexts that are relevant: